-I am a librarian dedicated to providing exceptional information services to all users and teaching them the skills necessary for success in both academics and the real world.
-I highly value creativity, collaboration, and innovation –and I believe that information literacy is a vital 21st Century skill.
+I am a librarian passionate about providing exceptional information services and delivering interactive, learner-centered instruction.
+I am a lifelong learner who highly values creativity, collaboration, and service–and I believe that information literacy is a vital 21st Century skill.

-Previously, I worked as an information literacy fellow at the UMKC Miller Nichols research library, and also as academic library assistant and evening supervisor at MidAmerica Nazarene University’s Mabee Library.
+Previously, I worked as a reference and instructional librarian at Davidson County Community College, an information literacy fellow at the UMKC Miller Nichols research library, and also as academic library assistant and evening supervisor at MidAmerica Nazarene University’s Mabee Library.
 I hold a Master’s degree in Library and Information Science from Simmons College and a Bachelor’s degree in English Literature from Ball State University.
+I am currently completing my Master’s of Business Administration from Midamerica Nazarene University.
 I have also worked in a public library, a historical society archive, and a detention center library.